Gaganbatth/MERN-STACK-Training/Day03/Theory.md

 The behavior of each display type was demonstrated to understand how elements are positioned and rendered within the document flow.

-## Practical Assignments

-The following practical exercises were completed during the session:

-- Implemented all three types of CSS.
-- Practiced different CSS selectors.
-- Applied typography properties to format webpage content.
-- Designed layouts using the CSS Box Model.
-- Demonstrated the behavior of different display properties.

-## Learning Outcomes

-- Developed a strong understanding of the role of CSS in web development.
-- Learned multiple methods of applying styles to HTML documents.
-- Gained practical experience with selectors and typography properties.
-- Understood the CSS Box Model and its significance in webpage layout.
-- Explored various display properties used to control element rendering.

 ## Conclusion